 In October 2016, the FASB issued ASU 2016-16, Income Taxes (Topic 740): Intra-Entity Transfers of Assets Other Than Inventory.
 ASU 2016-16 requires recognition of income tax consequences of an intra-entity transfer of an asset other than inventory when the transfer occurs.
-This ASU is effective for annual reporting periods beginning after December 15, 2017, including interim periods therein, with early adoption permitted.
-The Company does not expect to adopt this ASU until required.
-The amendments in this update should be applied on a modified retrospective basis through a cumulative-effect adjustment directly to retained earnings as of the period of adoption.
+This ASU is effective and will be adopted by the Company for annual reporting periods beginning after December 15, 2017, including interim periods therein.
+The amendments in this update should be applied on a modified retrospective basis through a cumulative-effect adjustment directly to retained earnings as of the beginning of the period of adoption.
 Upon adoption, a company would write off any income tax effects that had been deferred from past intercompany transactions involving non-inventory assets to opening retained earnings.
 In addition, an entity would record deferred tax assets with an offset to opening retained earnings for amounts that entity had previously not recognized under existing guidance but would recognize under the new guidance.
-While we could initiate additional relevant transactions prior to this ASU's adoption date, based on deferred tax amounts related to applicable past intercompany transactions and the foreign exchange rates as of July 29, 2017, we expect the adoption will result in an increase in deferred income tax assets of approximately \$40 million to \$45 million.
+Based on deferred tax amounts related to applicable past intercompany transactions and the foreign exchange rates as of October 28, 2017, we expect the adoption will result in an increase in deferred income tax assets of approximately \$40 million to \$45 million.